 GIS (Geographic Information System) HUNGER GAP MAP Information

 This map allows individuals and organizations to see meal and hunger gaps in our local community so they can better plan resource distribution and food access programs.

 TBNEH’s Hunger Gap Map is unique because it uses an ArcGIS mapping program to show the number of missing meals more specifically, by zip code, rather than by county.
 Users can customize the map’s data to obtain individualized information they can use in their work, research, or grant applications.

-Click the VIEW MAP button to the below, this will direct you to the Hunger Gap Map and may ask you to download the Silverlight plug-in, click “run”.
-This will allow you to view the map on www.arcgis.com/explorer
+Click the VIEW HUNGER GAP MAP button to go directly to the map.
+You may be asked to download the Silverlight plug-in, if so, click “run”.
+This will allow you to view the map on www.arcgis.com.

 Viewing the Hunger Gap Map: